-“No offense to Larry McMurtry or his prose,” says Nathan Jones, chief curator at The Bryan Museum in Galveston, Texas, “but Lonesome Dove was written partially just because Charles Goodnight lived and did the things that McMurtry fictionalized.
+“No offense to Larry McMurtry or his prose,” says Nathan Jones, former chief curator at The Bryan Museum in Galveston, Texas, “but Lonesome Dove was written partially just because Charles Goodnight lived and did the things that McMurtry fictionalized.

 There are only a few major points of embellishment in the book.
 Goodnight’s life — from the shape of the American West to the shape of Texas — had a huge influence on cowboy culture, even the chuck wagon.
 Things that you think of as intrinsically cowboy come from Charles Goodnight.”